-Provides a practical and theoretical introduction to the fundamental principles of public speaking through an audience-centered approach, and a forum for practicing public speaking skills.
-Students discover, develop, and criticize ideas in public discourse through research, reasoning, organization, composition, presentation, and evaluation of various types of speeches, including informative and persuasive speeches.
-Critical thinking & listening skills are realized through speaker and audience analysis.
-Speeches are delivered in both impromptu (spontaneous) and extemporaneous (prepared) modes.
+A practical and theoretical introduction to the principles of public speaking and a forum for developing public speaking skills.
+The course covers researching, analyzing, and presenting perspectives on critical issues as well as the organization, composition, presentation, and evaluation of informative and persuasive speeches.
+Critical thinking and listening skills are developed through speaker and audience analysis.
+Speeches are delivered in both extemporaneous and prepared modes.
 Letter Grade Only.
 Degree Credit.